codayoda36/Ns-home-assistant/README.md

 ### Station Codes:
 - `station codes`: For the sations you need to use the sation code you can get those [here](https://nl.wikipedia.org/wiki/Lijst_van_spoorwegstations_in_Nederland).
--

 ### Configuration Options:

 - `api_key`: Your NS API key.
 You can obtain it by [creating an account on the NS API portal](https://apiportal.ns.nl/).
-- `min_departure_threshold (Optional)`: Time before the next trip is showen so if this is set to 5 if the train leaves in 5 minutes or less the next train is showen.
-Default is `5` minutes.
+- `min_departure_threshold (Optional)`: Time before the next trip is showen so if this is set to 5 if the train leaves in 5 minutes or less the next train is showen. `Default is 5 minutes`.
-- `update_frequency (Optional)`: Frequency (in seconds) to update the sensor data.
-Default is `120` seconds.
+- `update_frequency (Optional)`: Frequency (in seconds) to update the sensor data. `Default is 120 seconds`.
-- `max_trips_showen (Optional)`: Define how many trips should be showen the default is 3
+- `max_trips_showen (Optional)`: Define how many trips should be showen. `Default is 3`.
 - `trips_based_on_departure_time_actual (Optional)`: When trips_based_on_departure_time_actual is set to false, the displayed trips will be determined by their planned departure times rather than their actual departure times.
 For instance, if the current time is 13:00 and the planned departure time is 13:01, the trip will not be shown.
-However, if set to true, even if the current time is 13:00 and the actual departure time is 13:05 while the planned time is 13:01, the trip will still be displayed.
+However, if set to true, even if the current time is 13:00 and the actual departure time is 13:05 while the planned time is 13:01, the trip will still be displayed. `Default is true`.
 - `routes`: List of dictionaries representing different routes.
 Each dictionary should contain the following parameters:

   - `from_station`: Departure station.